pi314mm/istari-vscode/README.md

-# istari README
+# istari-vscode README

-This is the README for your extension "istari".
+This is the README for your extension "istari-vscode".
 After writing up a brief description, we recommend including the following sections.

 ## Features